jsh58/Genrich/README.md

 <br><br>

-## Miscellaneous <a name="misc"></a>
+## Miscellaneous<a name="misc"></a>

 ```
   -X               Skip peak-calling
 ```
 * This is a convenience option for those who are unsure of the peak-calling parameters but do not want to run the full analysis multiple times.
-Genrich will interpret the alignment files (including identifying PCR duplicates) and produce intermediate log files, but will not perform the peak-calling step.
+Genrich interprets the alignment files (including identifying PCR duplicates) and produces intermediate log files, but does not perform the peak-calling step.
 The bedgraph-ish log file listing statistics (`-f`) can subsequently be used to call peaks directly (see `-P`, below).
-* With this option, the requirement to specify an output peak file (`-o`) is suspended, and no such file will be produced.
+* With this option, the requirement to specify an output peak file (`-o`) is suspended, and no such file is produced.
 <br><br>

 ```
   -P               Call peaks directly from a log file (-f)
 ```
 * This is a convenience option to call peaks from a bedgraph-ish log file (`-f`) produced by a previous Genrich run.
-One can modify the [peak-calling parameters](#peakcalling) and explore the results without needing to run the full analysis (and requiring much less time and memory).
+One can modify the [peak-calling parameters](#peakcalling) and explore the results without needing to run the full analysis (and requiring [much less time and memory](#example)).
-* Any chromosomes (`-e`) and genomic regions (`-E`) to be ignored, which were previously specified in the Genrich run that produced the log file, will be honored.
+* Any chromosomes (`-e`) and genomic regions (`-E`) to be ignored, which were previously specified in the Genrich run that produced the log file, are honored.
 Additional chromosomes and regions can be specified via the same command-line options, although the results may be slightly different than running the full analysis, due to differences in the calculations of [genome length](#genomelen) and [sequence information](#pileup).
 Note that there is no verification that an excluded region (`-E`) does not extend past the end of a chromosome, unlike when the full analysis is run.
 * With this option, the requirement to specify input SAM/BAM file(s) (`-t`) is suspended, but the input log file (`-f`) *must* be specified.
+* No optional output files are produced.
 <br><br>

 ```
   -z               Option to gzip-compress output(s)
 ```
-* When selected, all output files will be gzip-compressed.
+* When selected, all output files are gzip-compressed.
 <br><br>

 Other options: